Recess (break): Importance of play in child development

 Psychomotor learning also gives children clues on how the world around them works as they can physically demonstrate such skills.
 Children need the freedom to play to learn skills necessary to become competent adults such as coping with stress and problem solving.
 Through the means of caregiver's observations of children's play, one can identify deficiencies in children's development.
 While there are many types of play children engage in that all contribute to development, it has been emphasized that free, spontaneous play—the kind that occurs on playgrounds—is the most beneficial type of play.

 Recess is key in the development of children.
-Studies have shown that recess plays a large role in of how children develop their social skills.
+Studies have shown that recess plays a large role in how children develop their social skills.
 During recess, children usually play games involving teamwork.
 On the playground, children use many leadership skills – they educate other children about games to play, take turns, and learn to resolve conflicts while playing these games.
 The leadership skills promoted throughout recess are how children are able to continue to play the games.
 Along with developing social skills, recess helps with the development of children's brains.
-Recess gives the children's brains a chance to "regroup" after a long day of class.
-Also, the physical activity actually leads to the development of the brain.
+Recess gives the children's brains a chance to "regroup" after a long day of class, restoring and enriching their ability to pay attention.

+The physical activity leads to the development of the brain.
 Brain research has shown a relationship between physical activity and the development of the human brain.
 Another study supports these findings from the brain research.
 A school system that dedicated one third of their school day to nonacademic activities – such as recess and physical education – led to improved attitudes and fitness, and improved test scores despite spending less time in the classroom.